1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/README.md

 sudo pmset proximitywake 0
 sudo pmset tcpkeepalive 0
 ```
-You can let `tcpkeepalive` to be on, but you might experience a litte bit more discharge than usual when putting your laptop to sleep overnight (7-8% instead of 3-5%) but you have the possibility to recieve notifications/updates every 2 hours since the laptop will wake to check them if `tcpkeepalive` is set to `1`
+You can keep `tcpkeepalive` on, but you might experience a litte bit more discharge than usual when putting your laptop to sleep overnight (7-8% instead of 3-5%) but you have the possibility to recieve notifications/updates every 2 hours since the laptop will wake to check them if `tcpkeepalive` is set to `1`

 ![sleep](Misc/images/sleep.png)